-• Chronic care, provided in a hospital, nursing home or for home nursing care in Canada, for a condition where improvement or deterioration is unlikely within the next 12 months

-- Drugs and drug supplies described below when prescribed by a physician or other person entitled by law to prescribe them, and provided in Canada.
-Benefits for drug expenses outside Canada are payable only as provided under the out-of-country emergency care provision. - Drugs which require a written prescription, including oral contraceptives - Injectable drugs including vitamins, insulins and allergy extracts.
-Syringes for self-administered injections are also covered - Disposable needles for use with non-disposable insulin injection devices, lancets and test strips - Extemporaneous preparations or compounds if one of the ingredients is a covered drug - Certain other drugs that do not require a prescription by law may be covered when they are prescribed.
+- Chronic care, provided in a hospital, nursing home or for home nursing care in Canada, for a condition where improvement or deterioration is unlikely within the next 12 months - Drugs and drug supplies described below when prescribed by a person entitled by law to prescribe them, dispensed by a person entitled by law to dispense them, and provided in Canada.
+Benefits for drugs and drug supplies provided outside Canada are payable only as provided under the out-ofcountry emergency care provision. - Drugs which require a written prescription according to the Food and Drugs Act, Canada or provincial legislation in effect where the drug is dispensed, including contraceptive drugs and products containing a contraceptive drug - Injectable drugs including vitamins, insulins and allergy extracts.
+Syringes for self-administered injections are also covered - Disposable needles for use with non-disposable insulin injection devices, lancets and test strips - Extemporaneous preparations or compounds if one of the ingredients is a covered drug - Certain other drugs that do not require a prescription by law may be covered.
 If you have any questions, contact your plan administrator before incurring the expense.

-Unless the prescriber has prescribed a drug by its brand name and has specified in writing that the product is not to be interchanged, the plan will cover only the cost of the lowest priced equivalent generic drug.
-This does not apply to Option 5.
+Unless medical evidence is provided to the plan administrator that indicates why a drug is not to be substituted, the covered expense may be limited to the cost of the lowest priced interchangeable drug.
+This does not apply to Option 1.